Javex/rafdir/README.md

 - The PVC driver must support snapshots and be set up correctly
 - An existing snapshot class must be available, it should have a retention policy of "Delete"
+- A Postgres database must be available

-A lot of values are hardcoded at the moment, but I'm open to pull requests to make the system more dynamic.
+A lot of values are hard-coded at the moment, but I'm open to pull requests to make the system more dynamic.
 It currently just reflects my cluster setup.

-To install it, first create a `values.yaml` and a `secret.yaml` file.
-Adjust the values as needed.
-Lots of specific assumptions at the moment.
+To install it, first create a `values.yaml` and a `secrets.yaml` file.
+From the examples in `./helm/charts/rafdir`

 Then install the Helm chart: